eo33/ecommerce-app/README.md

 1. As a customer, I want to see a list of available furniture products on the website so that I can browse and select the items I'm interested in.
 (DONE)
 1. As a customer, I want the list of products to include essential information such as product images, names, and prices, so that I can make informed choices.
 (DONE)
 1. As a customer, I want the product listings to be sortable, so that I can easily arrange products based on my preferences.
+(DONE)
 1. As a customer, I want the product listings to be filterable, allowing me to narrow down my choices by various criteria like category and price range.
 1. As a customer, I want the product listings to be paginated if there are many products available, so that I can navigate through the list without overwhelming scrolling.
 1. As an administrator, I want to easily manage and update the product listings, including adding new products and modifying existing ones.